Chapter 9

 With that troubling remark, he disappears into his bedroom.

-He looks startled.
+He gives me a wide-eyed look of disbelief.
 "You coming down with something?
 That's crazy talk."

 "What's the prize?"

 Worst case scenario: not dying.
 "I don't know.
-But based on what happened earlier, not being one of the fastest kids got Baxter in trouble.
-Maybe only the fittest people really will survive in here."
+But based on what happened earlier, not being one of the fastest people got Baxter in trouble.
+Maybe only the fittest will survive."

 "That sucks.
 Why can't it be something fun?
 Like who's the best at standup comedy?"
 He grins.
 "Bet I'd win that one."